Sweden country brief

 The centre-right Alliance for Sweden, a coalition comprising the Moderate Party, Centre Party, Liberal Party and Christian Democrats, was returned to power on 19 September 2010 under Prime Minister Fredrik Reinfeldt.
 The Alliance gained 173 seats out of 349 (two short of a majority).
 This is the first time a centre-right government has been re-elected in Sweden.
 Ordinary general elections to the Swedish Parliament are held every fourth year on the third Sunday in September.

 Sweden joined the EU in 1995, following a referendum in which a narrow 52 per cent of electors voted in favour.
-However, in a referendum in September 2003 the Swedes rejected joining the Eurozone by 56 per cent.
+However, in a referendum in September 2003 the Swedes rejected joining the eurozone by 56 per cent.
 Sweden held the revolving six-month EU Presidency from 1 July to 31 December 2009.

 Sweden's key areas of foreign policy focus are development assistance, conflict prevention, peacekeeping, the environment, refugees and trade policy.
-Sweden regards the UN as having overall responsibility for international peace and security and the EU, the Council of Europe and the Organisation for Security and Cooperation in Europe as the principal vehicles for promoting and sustaining democracy in Europe.
+Sweden regards the UN as having overall responsibility for international peace and security and the EU, the Council of Europe and the Organization for Security and Cooperation in Europe as the principal vehicles for promoting and sustaining democracy in Europe.
 Although not a member of NATO, Sweden acknowledges the key role NATO plays in European security and participates in NATO through the Partnership for Peace Program.
 Sweden has had personnel deployed to the International Security Assistance Force since 2001.

 Foreign policy reflects a commitment to exploring avenues of closer cooperation in the security and defence mechanisms of Europe.
 Nordic-Baltic cooperation is an increasingly important aspect of Sweden's foreign policy.